ydsaglme/harvard_cs50_sql/project/readme.md

 ## Limitations

-In this section you should answer the following questions:

-* What are the limitations of your design?
+**_What are the limitations of your design?_**

+_1) While the design outlines key relationships, it may not account for handling the immense scale and dynamic nature of real-world Facebook data._

+_2) The design may struggle with real-time synchronization across globally distributed users, such as live streaming or instant messaging._

+_3) The design does not explicitly detail measures for encryption, access control, or data anonymization to protect sensitive user information._

-* What might your database not be able to represent very well?
+**_What might your database not be able to represent very well?_**

+_1) New and dynamic Facebook features, such as AI-driven recommendations or advanced augmented reality interactions, may not align well with the static schema._

+_2) The database is not designed to directly infer complex user behavior patterns, such as trends, habits, or psychological impacts._

+_3) Integrating data from external platforms like Instagram, WhatsApp, or third-party apps is beyond the scope of the current design._